-The Company's core business activities are the establishment and management of alternative investment funds and alternative foreign investment funds.
-The Company is a registered alternative investment fund manager registered with the Register of Asset Management Companies maintained by the National Bank of Slovakia under Articles 31a) and 31b) of the Collective Investment Act.
+The Company's core business activities are the management of assets primarily entrusted by the state in separate companies.
+On 21 April 2021, the Company requested that the National Bank of Slovakia cancel the Company's registration as an alternative investment fund manager registered in the Register of Asset Management Companies maintained by the National Bank of Slovakia under Articles 31a) and 31b) of the Collective Investment Act.
+The National Bank of Slovakia granted the request and deregistered the Company from the Register of Alternative Investment Fund Managers.

-The Company holds an ownership interest (99.99643%) in National Development Fund I., s. r. o. (until 23 July 2018: Slovenský záručný a rozvojový fond, s.r.o.), shares (99.99176%) in National Development Fund II., a.s. (until 23 July 2018: Slovak Investment Holding, a.s.), and shares (61.88%) in Venture to Future Fund, a.s. in its own name to the account of the Slovak Republic represented by individual ministries.
+The Company holds an ownership interest (99.99643%) in National Development Fund I., s. r. o. (until 23 July 2018: Slovenský záručný a rozvojový fond, s.r.o.), shares (99.9916%) in National Development Fund II., a.s. (until 23 July 2018: Slovak Investment Holding, a.s.), and shares (61.88%) in Venture to Future Fund, a.s. in its own name to the account of the Slovak Republic represented by individual ministries.
 The Company does not prepare consolidated financial statements, as it has no control over these companies.
 Control over the managed assets is undertaken by individual ministries.
 The managed assets are included in the consolidation of the above organisations.
 The amount of assets under management is recognised in off-balance sheet accounts.